Music of Malaysia: Indigenous tribal music

 The Orang Asli groups of West Malaysia, Semang, Senoi, and Orang Melayu Asli, have their own musical traditions.
 The Semang people are nomadic and their musical instruments are disposable and created when needed, and instruments used include nose flute (salet, nabad), Jew's harp and tube zither (kərɑtuŋ) which are also used by the Senoi.
 Instruments used by the Senoi are more long-lasting and include kərəb (a two-string chordophone).
 The Orang Melayu Asli however have closer contact with Malay and Chinese populations and used a wider range of musical instruments ranging from thigh xylophone (kongkong) to violin.
 The instruments may be used for shamanistic purposes such as singing and trance-dancing ceremonies, and healing rituals.

-A number of ethnic groups such as the various Dayak tribes (e.g. Iban, Murut), Kadazan, and Bajau are found in Sabah and Sarawak.
+Music in Sabah and Sarawak—a number of indigenous Dayak and other ethnic groups such as the Bajau, Bidayuh, Dusun, Iban, Kadazan, Kajan, Kayan, and Murut—is percussion-oriented.
+They have a musical heritage consisting of various types of agung and kulintangan ensembles—percussion ensembles composed of large hanging, suspended or held, bossed/knobbed gongs which act as drums without any accompanying melodic instrument.
 The music of these people include vocal music for epics and narratives; songs for life-cycle events and rituals associated with religion, healing, growing rice, hunting game, and waging war; songs for dancing and community entertainment; as well as a wide variety of instrumental music.
 Instruments used include drums, gongs, flutes, zithers, xylophones, and Jew's harps, of which the bronze gongs are the most significant.
 Ensembles of gongs of various sizes are played to welcome guests and in ceremonies and dances.
 A well-known instrument in Sarawak is the sapeh, a plucked lute of the Kayan and Kenyah people which is used for entertainment and dancing.
 Other instruments include the xylophone jatung utang, bamboo flutes (suling, seruling, kesuling, ensuling, and nabat), and sets of bamboo tubes called togunggak which were formerly played in headhunting ceremonies of the Murut.